A review of what happened

 Well 18 months have passed.
 Silver is up 50% since 2019.
 Bond funds, such as ZLC, are up double digits too.
 And the housing market is on fire!
 A house bought for $19,000 in 1959 was recently sold this year for $2 million in Toronto, Canada.

 Where things go from here

 About half a year ago I wrote about the state of the economy for 2020 and 2021.
 I debunked the claims by experts who argued for a housing correction.
 Most of what I described in that blog post is still true today.
-But a few things are changing now.

-Last year large parts of the economy were shut down.
+Last summer large parts of the economy were shut down.
 Oil companies were running on fumes.
 The hospitality industry was in shambles.
 And gasoline demand was down as fewer cars were on the road.